-James Allen is a senior partner in Bain & Company's London office.
-He is the co-leader of Bain's Global Strategy practice, the founder of the firm's Customer Strategy & Marketing practice, and a member of Bain's European Consumer Products and Technology practices.
+James Allen is a partner in our London office.
+He formerly led our Global Strategy practice, is the founder of the firm's Customer Strategy & Marketing practice and is a member of the European Consumer Products and Technology practices.
 In addition, he leads Bain's Developing Market 100 initiative and is a co-chair of Bain Futures, our proprietary global think tank.

 James is a recognized leading expert in developing global corporate and business unit strategy.
 With more than 25 years of consulting experience, he has worked extensively for multinational companies in consumer products, oil and gas, technology and telecommunications, healthcare, and other industries.
 He advises clients on the development of global growth strategies, emerging market entry strategies and turnaround strategies.

 James published his third book, The Founder's Mentality (Harvard Business Review Press), in 2016.
 The Founder's Mentality examines how founder-led companies successfully scale without losing their entrepreneurial spirit.

 He has also authored several best-selling books on the topic of growth with Harvard Business Review Press, including Repeatability: Build Enduring Businesses for a World of Constant Change (2012) and Profit from the Core: a Return to Growth in Turbulent Times (2010), an updated edition of his 2001 book, Profit from the Core: Growth Strategy in an Era of Turbulence.
 In addition, James has written numerous articles with Harvard Business Review Press and other business publications.

 He speaks at many conferences on growth strategy and is quoted frequently on the subject in international and local business media outlets.